I just love coleslaw, or slawwww as we say in the South.

 I don’t know of a healthy brand of store mayo, even from the healthfood store, so it really is necessary to make your own.
 Fortunately, it’s super fast and easy and you will be happy you took the plunge to make it yourself!

 Mix all the ingredients together and eat immediately.
-Refrigerate leftovers.
+Be sure to refrigerate any fermented coleslaw leftovers.